In a recent article, Forbes.com announced the top cities that aging seniors call home in the United States.

-The growth has been attributed to the baby boomer generation reaching 65 years old, in addition to the U.S. fertility rate falling.
-According to the article:
+The growth has been attributed to the baby boomer generation reaching 65 years old, in addition to the U.S. fertility rate falling:

 “Since 2000, the senior population has increased 29% compared to [an] overall population growth of 12%… and their share of the population is projected to climb to 19.3% by 2030.”

-This growth of baby boomers and aging seniors in the U.S. has no doubt brought about a shift in assisted living, and a need for more senior care management, as told by A Place for Mom.
+This growth of aging seniors and baby boomers in the U.S. has no doubt brought about a shift in assisted living, and a need for more senior care management, as told by A Place for Mom.

 Assisted living communities will continue to look for ways to develop flexible housing that provides more services and fits specific family needs to be prepared for our senior loved ones in the next decade.